Melatonin for jet lag.

-Melatonin is a natural hormone that is produced by the pineal gland in the brain and is only released at night – it's sometimes called the ‘hormone of darkness’.
-It's controlled by the 24-hour circadian clock and its release tells the brain that it is nighttime.
+Melatonin is a natural hormone that is produced by the pineal gland in the brain and is only released at night.
+It's sometimes called the ‘hormone of darkness’.
+It's controlled by the 24-hour circadian clock, and its release tells the brain that it is nighttime.
 In day-active animals like humans, melatonin ‘opens the sleep gate’ and tells the brain that it’s time to sleep.
 We usually start to produce melatonin about 2-3 hours before we go to sleep.
 Melatonin can also be purchased in pill form, which contain a synthetic version of the hormone but in a much higher dose than we naturally produce.
 Melatonin can help you shift to new time zones even faster.

 Melatonin is a relatively safe supplement when used in the short-term, and melatonin side effects are uncommon.

 Melatonin safety in the long-term has NOT been determined in randomized, controlled studies.

 You may NOT be able to use melatonin if you have certain medical conditions.
 Do NOT use melatonin without medical advice.

 There are NO data on how melatonin interacts with other drugs.

 Do NOT use melatonin if you are pregnant, lactating, have epilepsy or migraines, taking warfarin, or if you have a personal or family history of psychiatric disorders.